-The time has come!
-Your teen has just received his license and the worry begins.
-Although summer is just around the corner, teens that drive will be spending more time on the road.
-To this end, here are tips for keeping your teen safe on the road this summer:
+Your teen has just received his license and the worrying begins.
+Summer is just around the corner and your teen will be spending more time on the road.
+Here are tips for keeping your teen safe on the road this summer:

-Do not allow any passengers in the car for at least six months.
+- Do not allow any passengers in the car for at least six months.
 They need to understand the rules of the road, and not engage in conversation with friends.
-These can ultimately distract them causing an accident.

-Accompany them as much as possible in the beginning; pointing out hazards they may come across such as holes; construction, and the like.
+- Drive with them as much as possible in the beginning; pointing out hazards they may come across such as holes, and construction.
 Mix up the routes so they become used to driving to different places.

 - If you don’t already have one, purchase an emergency road kit, and explain each item to the teen.